MINI. MAX. ADVENTURE.

 Skipping forward an hour though and reaching the bottom of the mountain, the sun came out.
 Sod's law!

-Better views of the divider net and space in the pic above (the wonky-ness is from me not having the bottom right hook fixed - it's normally quite taught).
-I've also a boot-liner down to protect the car from muck, hair and the rigid edges on the bikes.
-Take my word that underneath there's quality creamy-coloured leather and a handy 'out of view' storage decent-sized storage compartment for your valuables.
+Better views of the divider net and space in the pic above (the wonky-ness is from us not having the bottom right hook fixed - it's normally quite taught). we've also a boot-liner down to protect the car from muck, hair and the rigid edges on the bikes.
+Take our word that underneath there's quality creamy-coloured leather and a handy 'out of view' storage decent-sized storage compartment for your valuables.

 HOME FOR THE NIGHT